 - When you have a dog running around your house, there are never dull moments.

-After spending some time with your four-legged friend, you might begin to think, “having one dog is great, but two dogs?”
+After spending some time with your four-legged friend, you might think, “having one dog is great, but two dogs?”

 The decision to get another dog is not one-size-fits-all; it’s a great idea for some people and not a great idea for others.